LCC-CIT/CS296N-BookInfo-Core/README.md

 - **Navigation** demonstrates searching and adding a navigation menu to the shared laout.
 - **InputForm** demonstrates implementing an input form and saving data to the database via a repository and Entity Framework.
 - **Validation** demonstrates validating input both in the browser and on the server using Tag Helpers and Data Annotations.
+- **Authentication** demonstrates Registration, login, and authentication of users.

 This demo was written for CS296N, Web Development 2:ASP.NET, at Lane Community College.
 For more information on courses and degrees at Lane Community college visit https://www.lanecc.edu/cit